Rashid Lombard: Cape Town International Jazz Festival

-Jazz Photography
+Jazz photography

-Lombard has photographed both local and international musicians, and has paid particular attention to recording South African musicians-in-exile like Hugh Masekela, Miriam Makeba and Abdullah Ibrahim.
+Lombard photographed both local and international musicians, and paid particular attention to recording South African musicians-in-exile like Hugh Masekela, Miriam Makeba and Abdullah Ibrahim.
 In 2010, he contributed to the exhibition at the Duotone Gallery at the Cape Town International Jazz Festival which paid tribute to South African saxophonist, Hugh Masekela.

 His book of jazz photographs, Jazz Rocks, was published in 2010 by espAfrika and Highbury/Safika Media.
 James Matthews, South African poet and writer, in the foreword to the book observed that "Lombard's collection of photographs...is an ode to South Africa's jazz musicians...Each and every lovingly taken photo displays its empathy with the music and the players.
 As a photographer I don't think Rashid was ever really objective, he is far too personally engaged with his subjects for that."

 Jazz Rocks was edited by fellow photographer, George Hallett, who amongst others has won an award for his photographs of Nelson Mandela and worked on the Nobel Peace Centre project.
 The book chronicles the period from the early 1980s to roughly 2004.
-It is intended as a tribute to some of the musicians who Lombard has worked with and the important role that music played in the anti-apartheid struggle.
+It is intended as a tribute to some of the musicians whom Lombard worked with and the important role that music played in the anti-apartheid struggle.

 In his own words: "Over the years I have spent so much time backstage that the space behind the music is a part of me.
 Many of the musicians I photographed were far more than just subjects to me.
 The musicians became my friends and family.
 We spent many hours honing our skills and teaching each other the politics of the arts."